Chinese, Turkmen presidents hold talks, elevating ties to comprehensive strategic partnership

 China is ready to strengthen communication and coordination with Turkmenistan to ensure the success of the first C+C5 Summit, Xi said.

+Turkmenistan will work with China to enhance the synergy between the initiative to revive the Great Silk Road and the Belt and Road Initiative, further expand cooperation in economy and trade, strengthen cooperation in natural gas and other energy sectors, and advance the construction of cross-border railways and other connectivity projects, in an effort to deliver greater benefits to the people of both countries, he said.

+Turkmenistan also looks forward to enhancing cooperation with China in culture, education and other people-to-people sectors as well as in areas such as medical service and health, Berdimuhamedov added.

-For his part, Berdymukhamedov said under President Xi's leadership, China has made tremendous achievements in economic and social development and played an important and constructive role in promoting the building of a more just and equitable international order.
+Under President Xi's leadership, China has made tremendous achievements in economic and social development and played an important and constructive role in promoting the building of a more just and equitable international order, he noted.

 Turkmenistan firmly believes that China will make greater achievements in the future and make greater contribution to world peace, stability, and prosperity, he said.